In Veeam Backup & Replication, a Hardened Repository refers to the use of single-use credentials or immutability, or a combination of both.

 In Veeam Backup & Replication 11, when configuring a Hardened Repository with Immutability, it is recommended to use single-use credentials but not strictly required.
 Starting in Veeam Backup & Replication 12, single-use credentials will become a requirement for Hardened Repository Immutability.

-To prepare for upgrading to Veeam Backup & Replication 12, ensure that the account assigned to the underlying Linux server associated with the Hardened Repository with Immutability is either:
+To allow the upgrade to Veeam Backup & Replication 12 to complete, ensure that the account assigned to the underlying Linux server associated with the Hardened Repository with Immutability is either:

 - Edit the Linux Server